 The existing Amtrak platform lacks connectivity to station users’ final destinations, has inadequate parking and transit accessibility, provides limited and marginal restroom facilities, does not have a covered waiting area or food services, has poor pedestrian access to the site, and has poor bicycle access and storage.
 Developing an enhanced Train Depot will improve services and accommodate future increases in passenger ridership resulting from the Surfliner commuter train between Ventura and Goleta.
 The project addresses the need for improved and expanded multi-modal transit facilities by providing improved parking, bus turnouts, bicycle and pedestrian access, bicycle parking, access to regional rail connections, and first-mile/last-mile connectivity.

-The City of Goleta has entered into a Professional Services Agreement with Rincon Consultants, Inc. to prepare a Station Area Master Plan for the Goleta Train Depot.
+The City of Goleta has entered into a Professional Services Agreement with Rincon Consultants, Inc. to prepare a Station Area Master Plan (SAMP) for the Goleta Train Depot.
+Initial Draft SAMP circulated for review in May of 2019.

 The City has put out a Request for Proposal for Professional Design Services for the Goleta Train Depot Project.
-The RFP closes on February 25, 2019.
+The RFP closed on February 25, 2019.
+City Council to consider Staff recommendation for award of contract for Professional Design Services for the Goleta Train Depot on June 4, 2019.

 Strategic Plan Goals